snthl-s/MD-Repo/RESUME.md

 `PHP` `MYSQL` `Angular` `HTML` `CSS` `Yii2` `REST` `AWS` `Bootstrap` `AdminLTE`

-Working on architecting and developing cloud based School ERP System (cross-platform).
-Built a collaborative team enviornment to collate ideas, feedbacks and complaints, worked togeather to build this product to the end customer(Schools).
+Working on architect and developing cloud based School ERP System (cross-platform).
+Built a collaborative team environment to collate ideas, feedbacks and complaints, worked together to build this product to the end customer(Schools).

 - Domain Setup
 - Designed and deployed highly scalable,secured and available AWS Architecture.